daniloritarossi/LDAPCI4/README.md

-# AUTH LDAPCI4<br>Simple LDAP Authentication controller for Codeigniter 4.1.
+# AUTH LDAPCI4
 ====================
+##Simple LDAP Authentication controller for Codeigniter 4.1.

 This project based on package of Greg Wojtak LDAP library.
 Use this library with Codeigniter 4.1+ PHP7.4+